aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

   **TypeScript**'s `as any` to force a `Lazy` value can be replaced with a safer API using a _type union_ with `IResolvable`

-An important think to keep in mind is that changing the type of a parameter to a _type union_ is a breaking change for those languages that do not natively support _type unions_.
+An important thing to keep in mind is that changing the type of a parameter to a _type union_ is a breaking change for those languages that do not natively support _type unions_.
 The `jsii-diff` tool can be used to automatically check that you incurred no such breakage on an API that was declared `@stable`.
 If you need to change a `@stable` API to support _type unions_ when it previously accepted only a single type, the easiest solution is to deprecate the current `@stable`